What are the basics of a good house rabbit diet?

 - 1/4 to 1/2 cup pellets per 6 lbs. body weight (depending on metabolism and/or proportionate to veggies)

-- Minimum 2 cups chopped vegetables per 6 lbs. body weight
+- Minimum 2 cups chopped vegetables per 6 lbs. body weight; always introduce vegetables and greens slowly to make sure your rabbit can tolerate

 - fruit daily ration no more than 2 oz.
-(2 TBL) per 6 lbs. body weight.
+(2 Tbs) per 6 lbs. body weight.

 What quantities of food should I feed senior rabbits?
 (Over 6 years)